This page contains information about voting in the Local Elections and the electoral system.

 - Electors rank candidates in their order of preference - '1' for your first choice, '2' for your second choice, '3' for your third choice and so on.

 - The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of valid votes.

 - The necessary number of candidates to fill all vacancies is achieved:

-- then by a transfer of a proportion of votes received by any candidate where the number of votes for that candidate is in excess of the quota, and
+- Then by transfer of a proportion of votes received by any candidate where the number of votes for that candidate exceeds the quota.

 2019 Local Election Returns

 See the final number of voting returns received, including special votes for the 2019 Elections using this link:

 Voting Document Returns Report - 19 October 2019 [113kb]